Linuxfabrik/monitoring-plugins/check-plugins/apache-solr-version/README.md

   --path PATH           Local path to your Apache Solr binary.
 Default:
                         /opt/solr/bin/solr
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds)
+Default: 8 (seconds) --unreachable-severity {ok,warn,crit,unknown}
+                        State to report when the online end-of-life source is unreachable and the check falls back to the bundled offline data.
+Default: ok
 ```